Northern Virginia trolleys: Fairfax and Arlington lines

-In late 1910, the WA&FC and Washington, Alexandria & Mt.
-Vernon were merged to form the Washington – Virginia (W-V) Railway, whereupon the WA&FC became the W-V's Falls Church Division.
-They opened with the intention of extending the Nauck line to Manassass but were forced to drop that by the DC public Utilities commission.
-The company fell upon hard times and in 1924 declared bankruptcy.
-In 1927, the two companies were split and sold at auction.
+In late 1910, the WA&FC and Washington, Alexandria & Mount Vernon were merged to form the Washington-Virginia (W-V) Railway, whereupon the WA&FC became the W-V's Falls Church Division.
+They opened with the intention of extending the Nauck line to Manassass but were forced to drop that by the DC public Utilities commission in 1913 after they took part in an effort to consolidate the streetcar and electric utility companies of DC and Northern Virginia.
+As noted above, the company fell upon hard times, went into receivership in 1923 and in 1924 declared bankruptcy.
+In 1927, the W-V's bus company, the A&S, added a bus line that ran from Fairfax directly to downtown Washington via Falls Church and Lee Highway.
+In 1927, the two rail companies were split and sold at auction and the bus company was spun off and sold to Robert May's Alexandria, Barcroft and Washington Transit Company.